Sergio0694/NeuralNetwork.NET/README.md

 In addition to the frameworks above, you need an IDE with C# 7.2 support to compile the library on your PC.

-The `NeuralNetwork.NET.Cuda` library requires .NET Framework >= 4.7.1 and a CUDA enabled GPU.
+The cuDNN layers require .NET Framework, Xamarin or Mono and a CUDA enabled GPU.